abbash83/DS_Rodent_Models_Database/README.md

 ## ✨ Key Features

-- 🔍 **Instant Search** — Filter across all fields simultaneously: strain name, RRID, type, description, genetic background, publication, and more.
+- 🔍 **Instant Search** — Filter across all fields simultaneously: rodent, name/ID, RRID, type, description, genetic background, publication, coordinates, and more.
-- 🗂️ **Type Filtering** — Narrow results by model category: Segmental Trisomy, Translocation, Transchromosomic, Duplication, Deletion, or Rat Model.
+- 🗂️ **Rodent + Type Filtering** — Filter by **Rodent (Mouse/Rat)** and by model type (Segmental Trisomy, Translocation, Transchromosomic, Duplication, Deletion).
-- 🗺️ **Genomic Precision** — All coordinates mapped to **GRCm39** (Mouse) and **GRCh38** (Human) unless otherwise noted.
+- 🗺️ **Genomic Precision** — Mouse intervals use **GRCm39** when applicable; human HSA21 intervals in transchromosomic models use **GRCh38** when applicable; rat intervals use the assembly stated in the source.
 - 🔗 **Integrated Resources** — One-click access to **JAX**, **Infrafrontier/EMMA**, **PubMed**, **MGI**, and the **SciCrunch RRID Resolver**.
 - ↕️ **Sortable Columns** — Click any column header to sort ascending or descending.
 - ⬇️ **CSV Export** — Download the currently filtered dataset as a `.csv` file.
 - 📄 **Pagination** — 30 records per page for clean navigation.
+- 🔗 **Auto-linking** — URLs typed into Description and Orthologs fields are automatically rendered as clickable links.

 ---